Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/crs.md

 ## CRS transformation

 If the requested CRS is not the same as the storage CRS, a coordinate transformation is needed.
 Performance is increased when the dataset is transformed in multiple CRSs and stored in advance, and not transformed at the moment the request has arrived.
-In case of a transformation between RD and ETRS89, it is highly recommended that this transformation uses the latest version of the procedure of [RDNAPTRANS™](https://docs.geostandaarden.nl/crs/cv-hr-crs-20211125/#transformatie-en-conversie-tussen-rd-nap-en-etrs89).
+In case of a transformation between RD and ETRS89, it is required that this transformation uses the latest version of the procedure of [RDNAPTRANS™](https://docs.geostandaarden.nl/crs/cv-hr-crs-20211125/#transformatie-en-conversie-tussen-rd-nap-en-etrs89).
 This is certified software to transform between these coordinate reference systems.